Close Menu

 “We were able to have some concentrated conversations with Ministers or their designates on a variety of issues,” he said.
 “It is important to provide context and on-the-ground facts to the Province as it develops, implements, recalibrates policy or replenishes funds serving our community.

-Ministry of Education – Advocated for continued Early ON funding to support families through early childhood programs Ministry of Colleges, Universities, Research Excellence and Security – Requested expansion of Learn and Stay Grant eligibility for Primary Care and Advanced Care Paramedics in rural Eastern Ontario Ministry of Agriculture, Food and Agribusiness – Discussed funding to protect farmland through a coordinated regional plan Ministry of Energy and Mines – Raised concerns about outdated electrical grid infrastructure and its impact on rural development Ministry of Tourism, Culture and Gaming – Requested funding for the Algonquin Trail bridge near Highway 17 at Bissett Creek; proposed updates to Municipal Accommodation Tax regulations for rural communities; advocated for increased base funding for the Ontario Highlands Tourism Organization Ministry of Health – Called for continued funding for Mesa’s Mental Health, Addictions, and Homelessness Outreach Teams Ministry of Economic Development, Job Creation and Trade – Requested increased core funding for Business Enterprise Centres including Enterprise Renfrew County Ministry of Transportation – Proposed innovative safety and traffic solutions for ongoing expansion plans related to Highway 17 Ministry of Emergency Preparedness and Response – Advocated for Automatic Aid Agreements between paramedic services across Ontario to improve emergency response Ministry of Children, Community and Social Services – Urged updates to Ontario Works rates so they reflect inflation better supporting vulnerable residents
+Ministry of Education – Advocated for continued Early ON funding to support families through early childhood programs Ministry of Colleges, Universities, Research Excellence and Security – Requested expansion of Learn and Stay Grant eligibility for Primary Care and Advanced Care Paramedics in rural Eastern Ontario Ministry of Agriculture, Food and Agribusiness – Discussed funding to protect farmland through a coordinated regional plan Ministry of Energy and Mines – Raised concerns about outdated electrical grid infrastructure and its impact on rural development Ministry of Tourism, Culture and Gaming – Requested funding for the Algonquin Trail bridge near Highway 17 at Bissett Creek; proposed updates to Municipal Accommodation Tax regulations for rural communities; advocated for increased base funding for the Ontario Highlands Tourism Organization Ministry of Health – Called for continued funding for Mesa’s Mental Health, Addictions, and Homelessness Outreach Teams Ministry of Economic Development, Job Creation and Trade – Requested increased core funding for Business Enterprise Centres including Enterprise Renfrew County Ministry of Transportation – Proposed innovative safety and traffic solutions for the ongoing expansion of Highway 17 Ministry of Emergency Preparedness and Response – Advocated for Automatic Aid Agreements between paramedic services across Ontario to improve emergency response Ministry of Children, Community and Social Services – Urged updates to Ontario Works rates to reflect inflation and better support vulnerable residents

 FOR MORE INFORMATION CONTACT: